columnar-swift/swift-arrow/README.md

 * Tests have been migrated to Swift Testing.
 * A migration from reference to value types, where appropriate, has begun.
 * A DockerFile for compiling ArrowFlight protocol buffers and grpc classes is provided.
+* CData support has been temporarily removed.
+Please open an issue if this is a problem.